COVID-19 in Area School Systems

 In Houston County:

 - Grapeland ISD – Total District enrollment as of Sept 28: 600; Approximate On-Campus enrollment as of Sept.
 28: 588; ; Current cases as of Nov.
+8: 1 student, 2 staff members; Cumulative cases as of Nov.
+8: 6 students; 6 staff members.
+Cases as of Nov.
 1: 0 students, 0 staff members; Cumulative cases as of Nov.
 1: 5 students; 4 staff members.
 Cases on Oct.
 11: 1 student, 1 staff member; Cumulative cases on Oct.
 11: 4 students; 3 staff members.
-It should be noted Grapeland ISD reported one new student case on Nov.
-3.

 - Latexo ISD – Total District enrollment as of Sept 28: 478; Approximate On-Campus enrollment as of Sept.
 28: 218; Current cases as of Nov.
+8: 1 student, 4 staff members; Cumulative cases as of Nov.
+8: 19 students; 9 staff members.
+Cases as of Nov.
 1: 3 students, 1 staff member; Cumulative cases as of Nov.
 1: 18 students; 5 staff members.
 Cases on Oct.
 11: 2 students, 2 staff members; Cumulative cases on Oct.
 11: 13 students, 4 staff members.

 - Lovelady ISD – Total District enrollment as of Sept 28: 516; Approximate On-Campus enrollment as of Sept.
 28: 469; Current cases as of Nov.
+8: 0students, 0 staff members; Cumulative cases as of Nov.
+8: 9 students; 2 staff members.
+Cases as of Nov.
 1: 0 students, 0 staff members; Cumulative cases as of Nov.
 1: 9 students; 2 staff members.
 Cases on Oct.
 11: none reported by TEA; Cumulative cases on Oct.
 11: none reported by TEA.

 In Anderson County:

 - Frankston ISD – Total District enrollment as of Sept 28: 760; Approximate On-Campus enrollment as of Sept.
 28: 688; Current cases as of Nov.
+8: 1 student, 1 staff members; Cumulative cases as of Nov.
+8: 7 students; 1 staff member.
+Cases as of Nov.
 1: 0 students, 0 staff members; Cumulative cases as of Nov.
 1: 6 students; 0 staff members.
 Cases on Oct.
 11: 3 students; Cumulative cases on Oct.
 11: 3 students, 0 staff members.

 The TEA added, “Reporting this information to the state does not replace the legal requirement that schools notify public health officials in their area of all cases.
 Additionally, as per TEA guidance, schools will still be required to inform all parents, teachers, and campus staff of any positive cases tied to their on-campus instruction or activities.”